manu-vishwakarma/manu-vishwakarma/_posts/2019-06-12-Transformer.markdown

 {: refdef}

 # Conclusion and Further Readings
 This blog demonstrates that self-attention is a powerful and efficient way to replace RNN as a method of modeling dependencies.
-I highly recommend you to read the actual paper for further details on the hyperparameters and training settings that were necessary to achieve state-of-the-art results.
+I highly recommend you to read the actual paper for further details on the hyperparameters and training settings that were necessary to achieve state-of-the-art results and also you can read Jay Alammar blog on <a href="http://jalammar.github.io/illustrated-transformer/"> The Illustrated Transformer</a>.
 {: .text-justify}

 # References